 If you plan on whipping up some biscuits or scones or need to round out your bacon-roasting toolkit, the Nordic Ware Baker’s Half Sheet is our top choice for an all-purpose pan.
 In our tests, it did everything we needed without warping at high heat and for less than half the price of the most expensive model we tried.
 It baked cookies and pizza very evenly and we like that the uncoated aluminum can take a beating (unlike nonstick cookie sheets).
 To create a nonstick surface (and for easier cleanup), several experts we spoke with recommended laying down a layer of parchment on the sheet.

 We eliminated silicone pans because they’re sloppy to handle and, as Cook’s Illustrated notes in an equipment review, they “really offer no advantage over the traditional pan.”
-We passed on the Rachael Ray Oven Lovin’ Non-Stick 12-Cup Muffin and Cupcake Pan due to a Cook’s Illustrated report of uneven baking performance and degradation of the silicone handles.
+We passed on the Rachael Ray Oven Lovin’ Non-Stick 12-Cup Muffin and Cupcake Pan due to a Cook’s Illustrated (membership required) report of uneven baking performance and degradation of the silicone handles.
 We also dismissed the Chicago Metallic Commercial II pan that Real Simple highlighted, as well as the Nordic Ware Natural Aluminum Commercial Muffin Pan, because of an absence of handles.
 The Anolon Advanced Nonstick Bakeware 12-Cup Muffin and Cupcake Pan seemed too pricey (as did the Wilton Signature Perfect Results we tested, but since we already owned that one, we figured we’d see how it stacked up).
-The USA Pan Aluminized Steel 12 Cup Cupcake/Muffin Pan also has very positive user reviews, but we don’t think you need to pay that much to get a great tin with all the features you need. ↵
+The USA Pan Aluminized Steel 12 Cup Cupcake/Muffin Pan also has very positive owner reviews, but we don’t think you need to pay that much to get a great tin with all the features you need. ↵

 *At the time of publishing, the price was $17.